 By: Hiwot Abebe Mekuanent

-Ethiopia is an ancient country ruled by kings and king of kings.
-The kings ruled with tribal modalities and by laws offered by religious institutions.
+Ethiopia is an ancient country ruled by kings and kings of kings.
+The kings ruled with tribal modalities and by-laws offered by religious institutions.
 No constitutional procedures were maintained for centuries.
-The common people in all parts of the country suffered from the conflicts arose from rival feudal lords and kings to take absolute power in the country.
-The oppressed majority had faced property lootings and killings for centuries.
-Emperor Haile Selassie proclaimed constitution of 1930 and revised in 1955.
+It was Emperor Haile Selassie who proclaimed the 1930 Constitution, which was later revised in 1955.
 Though it was a good beginning, there was no popular participation.

-It has been a while since innocent and defenceless civilians (women, children, infants, pregnant women, elderly, men, religious leaders) are brutally killed in different cities of these regions mainly because of their ethnicity and religion.
-It is almost a daily news to hear the alarming number of Amharas who are killed at the meeting place, their home, their farmland, church, etc. These places are not war zones!
+However, it has been a while since innocent and defenceless civilians (women, children, infants, pregnant women, elderly, men, and religious leaders) are brutally killed in different cities of these regions mainly because of their ethnicity and religion.
+It is almost daily news to hear about the alarming number of Amharas who are killed at the meeting place, their home, their farmland, church, etc. These places are not war zones!
 They are places where people do their daily life activities.
 Very recently, 26 individuals, who gathered at the church, in Horo Gudru, Wolega, were taken and brutally killed in the forest.
-The people leaving there and in these regions are still calling out the government to give them protection.
-In a region that have its own police force and tens of thousands Special Forces, it is a question how it is still impossible to wipe out the insurgent groups and protect the civilians.
-Those survival Amhara minority groups have equal constitutional right as each and every individual in the entire Ethiopia.
-However, they are in continues physical and psychological fear.
-They have no guaranty what is going to happen today let alone tomorrow.
+The people living there and in these regions are still calling out the government to give them protection.
+In a region that have its police force and tens of thousands of Special Forces, it is questionable how it is still impossible to wipe out the insurgent groups and protect the civilians.
+Those surviving Amhara minority groups have an equal constitutional rights as each and every individual in the entire of Ethiopia.
+However, they are in continuous physical and psychological fear.
+They have no guarantee of what is going to happen today, let alone tomorrow.
 They lost their loved ones.
-Children are left with out parents, fathers, who are bread winner in most families, are killed and now the whole family has no means of survival.
+Children are left without parents, fathers, who are breadwinner in most families, are killed, and now the whole family has no means of survival.
 Their properties are selectively targeted and demolished.
 Their farmlands, houses, churches, etc. is burned down.
 They escaped to neighbouring cities fear of being the next victim.
 They left their village, which they have been leaving since birth, with nothing.
 Majority of them have never been outside of their village and have no relatives in other parts of Ethiopia.
 So, they are forced to shelter in churches.
 All these triggers basic constitutional questions.
 Where is their constitutional right ‘right to life’ (Art 14)?
 A right that is clearly described in the constitution as ‘inviolable and inalienable’.
 A right that is the mother of all right.
 A right that nobody can take it from us unless we have committed serious crime and punished with a death penalty.
 Where is their constitutional right ‘right to security of person’ (Art 16)?
 A right that safeguards everyone from any form of bodily harm.
 Where is their constitutional right ‘right to property’ (Art 40)?
 A right that allows individuals to own property and benefit from its fruit.
 Where is their constitutional right ‘Freedom of Religion, Belief and Opinion’ (Art 27)?
 A right that allows individuals to freely practice and manifest one’s religion.
 Where is their constitutional right “Freedom of Movement’ (Art 32)?
 A right that gives freedom to individuals to move within the territory of Ethiopia and choose their residence.
 Where is their right to ‘justice’?
 Under Article 58 of the Criminal Code, any individual who committed a crime with intention should be punished.
 Where is their right to ‘compensation’ (Art 2028, 2095, 2105, 2110, 2113, of Civil Code)?
 A right to be compensated for the moral and material damage inflicted on them.
 For their suffering due to the bodily injury and the loss of their loved ones.
 However, we have seen many cases where criminals are forgiven and even get the support from the government to re-establish their life.
 This shows how the justice system is paralyzed.
 I pinpointed these rights however there are so many rights violated in their situation.